 In gentle words, there are deep feelings, full of many historical lessons and life enlightenment.

-We selected 15 female biographies and memoirs and recommended them to female compatriots on the education front for your selection.
+We selected 15 best inspiring female biographies and memoirs and recommended them to female compatriots on the education front for your selection.
 Happy holidays everyone!
 Youth forever!

 1. Becoming by Michelle Obama